gi0cann/spawnlib/README.md

 # spawnlib
-C Library for spawning and interacting with process
+Library for easily spawning and interacting with process